“Forgotten Hollywood”- Memorial Day prayers…

 el segundo author fair

 It’s official!
 I’ve been invited to be a panelist at The Author Fair at The El Segundo Public Library on Sunday, June 6th.
 All of the festivities begin at 12:45p.
-Here’s what is going on during this day-long event: 35 authors expected to attend, book-signings and sales of all of the invited scribe’s work, live music, special children’s programs (including a comic book artist demonstration, balloon art, and storytelling), and goody-bag giveaways.
+Here is what is going on during this day-long event: 35 authors expected to attend, book-signings, and sales of invited scribe’s work, live music, special children’s programs (including a comic book artist demonstration, balloon art, and storytelling), and goody-bag giveaways.

 Now in it’s 10th year, The El Segundo Author Fair expect about 700 avid readers and visitors.
 Of course, most genres of authored books will be on hand to provide quite a variety for every type of reader.
 Selections include mystery, children, poetry, and non-fiction.